sarweshshah/gait_analysis/README_TCN_Gait_Analysis.md

 ## Acknowledgments

-- OpenPose team for the pose estimation framework
+- MediaPipe team for the pose estimation framework
 - CMU Perceptual Computing Lab for the BODY_25 model
 - TensorFlow/Keras community for the deep learning framework